AkshayKalose/Buscaria/README.md

 # ¡Buscaría!
 ---
+It's as easy as ¡uno, dos, tres!

 ## Get Started

 Chat 'help' at [¡Buscaría!](https://www.messenger.com/t/buscaria)

 ## Inspiration

 Learning a language is hard, and keeping up language skills is nearly as hard.
-Sometimes work gets in the way, and at other times there just isn?t anyone else around that knows the language.
-That?s where ¡Buscaría! can help!
+Sometimes work gets in the way, and at other times there just isn't anyone else around that knows the language.
+That's where ¡Buscaría! can help!
 By connecting people who want to learn a language to those who are willing to teach others through messenger, we help people maintain and develop language skills in a convenient and interpersonal way.

 ## What it does

 ¡Buscaría! determines the languages that a person is willing to teach and wants to learn, recording the proficiency of the user at each language.
 Next, the user who wishes to learn a language is anonymously connected to another user who wishes to teach the language and has a greater proficiency in the language.
 After conversing for some time, either user can choose to end the interaction, at which point both users have the opportunity to rate the interaction.
-We keep track of a user?s ?karma points? to make sure that there are no free riders--learn too many times without teaching anyone else, and you?ll find yourself out of karma!
+We keep track of a user's 'karma points' to make sure that there are no free riders--learn too many times without teaching anyone else, and you'll find yourself out of karma!
 Users can also gain karma through positive ratings.

 ## How we built it